-This creamy, easy watermelon ice cream can be whipped up in less than 5 minutes using frozen watermelon chunks as the main ingredient.
-It’s a refreshing, no guilt treat that is paleo, dairy free, and vegan.
+This creamy, easy watermelon ice cream can be whipped up in a matter of minutes from frozen watermelon chunks.
+It’s a refreshing, no-guilt treat that is paleo, dairy-free, and vegan.

 A couple of years ago, I showed you my favorite method for making an easy watermelon sorbet without an ice cream maker using a food processor.